NDLANO/learningpath-api/README.md

 API for learningpaths from NDLA.

 ## Usage
-Creates, updates and returns a Learningpath.
+Creates, updates, deletes and returns a Learningpath.
 Implements elastic search for search within the learningpath database.

 #### Licenses
 Returns a list of licenses with the possibility of filtering on the license key.